jsanfil/hidden-adventures-server/deploy/README.md

 - a deploy operator can run one-off migration commands with the same image that serves traffic
 - Cognito and S3 stay as AWS-managed services outside Lightsail
 - production Cognito and production S3 are separate from the local manual-QA AWS resources
-- there is no required dedicated staging environment in this phase; local validation is the primary non-production acceptance path
+- there is no required standing pre-production environment in this phase; local validation is the primary non-production acceptance path

 If those assumptions change, update this baseline before adding more operational automation.